As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 1. Load Up On Delicious Foods with High Water Content

 A body that’s well-hydrated stays healthier, has less pain, and functions better.
 While drinking water is an excellent way to hydrate, it’s not the only way.
 Eating low-calorie water-rich foods is an excellent way to increase water intake and help keep our bodies hydrated.

 Here are some of the top fruits and veggies to choose from the next time you need a boost of hydration.

-Delicious and water-dense, this seasonal fruit is a showstopper when it comes to hydration.
+Watermelon – Delicious and water-dense, this seasonal fruit is a showstopper when it comes to hydration.
 The fruit is made up of 92% water.
 In addition, it is also rich in calcium, potassium, magnesium, and salt, all of which are great for rehydration.
 Since our bodies lose water from sweating and evaporation, having a water-dense fruit on hand helps restore hydration.
-Watermelon is tasty enough to eat all by itself and is a mainstay at summer picnics, beach days, and BBQ’s.

 Celery – A low-calorie, fiber-rich food, celery is composed of over 95% water.
 It can be used raw in salads or as a snack or cooked in soups and stews.
 When paired with other foods, it adds a crunchy texture and enhances the nutritional value of the dish.
 While not packed with nutrients it is rich in fiber, vitamin K, and potassium.